jedrichards/couchdb-tools/README.md

 couchdb-tools
 =============

-Provides a library of handy functions for use when working with CouchDB documents.
+A library of handy functions for use when working with CouchDB documents.
 All functions are database adapter agnostic.